tazbin/blog-website-backend-nodejs-REST-API/docs/blog/getLIstofAllBlogsWithPagination.md

-## Get list of All blogs with pagination
+## Get list of all blogs with pagination of certain category of a user
-To get the list of all blogs with information & with pagination.
+To get the list of all blogs of certain category of a user with information & with pagination.
 6 blogs each page.
-This
+BloggerId & categoryId both set to `all` returns all the blogs of all categories.

 **URL**: `localhost:3000/blog/:bloggerId?/:categoryId?`